waltervas10/Superstore-Sales-Project/README.md

 ## Purposes of The Project

 The purpose of this project was to answer key business questions that provide a deeper understanding of sales performance and customer behavior.
-This was all done using Python for data analysis and PowerBI for data visualization.
+This was all done using Python for data analysis and Microsoft Power BI for data visualization.

 ### Business Questions To Answer: